-Andrée Bober is a curator and arts administrator who has worked with some of the most promising and admired artists of our time.
-In 2008, she founded Landmarks, the public art collection of The University of Texas at Austin.
-Her project with the Metropolitan Museum of Art led to the long-term loan of twenty-eight modern and contemporary sculptures, including pieces by Louise Bourgeois, Tony Smith, and Ursula von Rydingsvard.
-Bober has since acquired and commissioned additional works by Mark Di Suvero, David Ellis, Ben Rubin, Monika Bravo, Sol LeWitt, James Turrell, Casey Reas, Nancy Rubins, and Michael Ray Charles.
-She also curates Landmarks Video, an ongoing series of video art established in 2010.
+Andrée Bober is a curator and director who works with some of the most admired artists of our time.
+In 2008, she founded Landmarks, the public art program of The University of Texas at Austin.
+Beginning with a long-term loan from the Metropolitan Museum of Art she brought twenty-eight modern and contemporary sculptures to Austin's campus, including pieces by Louise Bourgeois, Tony Smith, and Ursula von Rydingsvard.
+In 2010 Bober created Landmarks Video, an ongoing series of video art.
+She has since acquired and commissioned more than a dozen major works by artists such as Marc Quinn, Nancy Rubins, and James Turrell.

-Prior to Austin, Bober led the Contemporary Arts Center Cincinnati through the successful completion of its Zaha Hadid-designed facility, after which the architect won the 2004 Pritzker Architecture Prize.
-As deputy and then acting director, she curated the exhibitions "SPRAWL" (2002) and Susan Unterberg: A Retrospective (2004).
+Prior to Austin, Bober led the Contemporary Arts Center Cincinnati through the successful completion of its Zaha Hadid-designed facility, which was described by The New York Times as "the most important American building to be completed since the end of the cold war."
+As deputy and then interim director, she curated the exhibitions Susan Unterberg: A Retrospective (2004) and SPRAWL (2002).